Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Results

 \section{Results}

 The amount of nesting exhibited by the Sun depends on the definition used to describe what constitutes an activity nest.
-Early attempts at nest detection were frustrating because the lifetimes and numbers of ARs in each nest were simply reflections of the adopted definition.
-Therefore, a larger parameter space with varying criteria were used to search for activity nests.
+In this manuscript, we search for nests using the \citet{Castenmilleretal1986} definition with variable rotation rates.